Population decline

-The tendency of women in wealthier countries to have fewer children is attributed to a variety of reasons, such as lower infant mortality and a reduced need for children as a source of family labor or retirement welfare, both of which reduce the incentive to have many children.
-Better access to education for young women, which broadens their job prospects, is also often cited.
+Birth dearth, a closely related demographic phenomenon which refers to the declining fertility rates observed in many modern industrialized, affluent societies, affects countries and geographic regions that are currently experiencing the highest rates of declining populations, such as Western Europe, Japan, the Russian Federation, and South Korea.
+Populations in other industrialized countries, such as the United Kingdom and the United States, and developing, poorer regions of the world, including the Balkans, Central Asia, the Middle East, and Sub-Saharan Africa, are also being impacted.
+For instance, the tendency of women in wealthier countries to have fewer children is attributed to a variety of reasons, such as lower infant mortality and a reduced need for children as a source of family labor or retirement welfare, both of which reduce the incentive to have many children.
+Better access to education for young women, which broadens their job prospects, is also often cited by some demographers, journalists, and political economists.

-Possible consequences of long-term national population decline can be net positive or negative.
-If a country can increase its workforce productivity faster than its population is declining, the results, in terms of its economy, the quality of life of its citizens, and the environment, can be net positive.
-If it cannot increase workforce productivity faster than its population's decline, the results can be negative.

-National efforts to confront a declining population to date have been focused on the possible negative economic consequences and have been centered on increasing the size and productivity of the workforce.
+Possible consequences of long-term national population decline can be net positive or negative, both on world economy and individual countries themselves.
+If a country can increase its workforce productivity faster than its population decline, the results, in terms of its national economy, the quality of life of its citizens, and the environment, can be net positive.
+If it cannot increase workforce productivity faster than its population decline, the results can be negative.
+So far, national efforts to confront a declining population to date have been focused on the possible negative economic consequences and have been centered on increasing the size and productivity of the workforce through various means.

 Causes

-A reduction over time in a region's population can be caused by sudden adverse events such as outbursts of infectious disease, famine, and war or by long-term trends, for example, sub-replacement fertility, persistently low birth rates, high mortality rates, and continued emigration.
+A reduction over time in a region's population can be caused by sudden, adverse events such as economic crises, outbursts of infectious diseases, climate change, famines, poverty, war, existential risks due to social and economic inequalities, and wealth disparities; long-term demographic trends such as birth dearth, sub-replacement fertility, persistently low birth rates, high mortality rates, increase of drug abuse, violent crimes, and political violence; continued emigration of native citizens to foreign countries; persistent and unresolved societal issues, including low fertility rates, lack of cohabitation and/or domestic partnership between spouses, declining marriage rates, increase of annulment and divorce cases, marital abuse, abandonment of children, childbirth by a single person or single-person adoption; and lifestyle choices associated with being single, urbanization, individualism, celibacy, social isolation, unemployment, and voluntary childlessness.